DappSociety/digest_archive/_posts/2018-02-07-daily-digest.md

 **Public vs Private messages:** 93% public!!!

 ## Notable Events
-**Overview:** We had a really great discussion about website domains and how we want to utilize the domains that BlockchainBud reserved (make your opinion known by voting in ` ballot-box`!).
+**Overview:** We had a really great discussion about website domains and how we want to utilize the domains that @BlockchainBud reserved (make your opinion known by voting in ` ballot-box`!).
 We have our first submission for a potential logo as well as a framework for our website!
 Additionally we have a couple new slack channels and a beefed up Dapp Ideas trello page **with voting**.

 ## Community Projects